Subjective functions: Expected prediction error

 Eq. \ref{eq:telescope} shows that optimizing EPE is equivalent to maximizing value up to a constant (the frozen value estimate); this means that an agent maximizing EPE will try to improve its expected future rewards.
 However, if the value estimate is perfect for a state, EPE is 0; this means that the agent will not try to reach high-value states that it knows are high value.
 EPE is subjective in the sense that the same value function can lead to different utilities depending on the agent's value estimate.

 The essence of EPE is that agents are attracted to positive surprise.
-This still requires agents to figure out how to get to the goal, but once they arrive, the goal is ``played out''---the goal itself is no longer of interest.
+This still requires agents to figure out how to get to the goal, but once they arrive, the goal is quenched.
 For example, once you reach the end of a maze, it's no longer of any interest to stick around and relive the victory, but that's precisely what a value-maximizing agent would do if the end point is rewarding and the game doesn't terminate.
 For the same reason, it's of no interest to repeatedly retrace the path to victory, but that's precisely what a value-maximizing agent would do if given the opportunity.

 A slightly more complicated model combines value and EPE, to accommodate the fact that even in the limit of perfectly learned values (where EPE is 0) agents may still prefer policies with higher values: